Enrique1987/databricks/01_02_Data_Engineer_Professional/Exam-Preparation-Data-Engineer-Professional.md

 ```

 **Question 51 A senior data engineer pointed out that this approach is not enough for having distinct records in the target table when there are late-arriving, duplicate records.
-Which of the following could explain the senior data engineerís remark?**
+Which of the following could explain the senior data engineer‚Äôs remark?**

 &nbsp;&nbsp;&nbsp;&nbsp;The new records need also to be deduplicate against previously inserted data into the table.